wvhulle/rust-course-ghent/README.md

 ### Project

 You will have select a topic to work on and finish a larger task (in group or alone).
-Projects.
-Open a PR to [./projects.md](./projects.md) to list your project.
+Add your ideas to [./projects.md](./projects.md).

 ### Theory